juliagcurras/pubmedtocsv/README.md

 Additionally, three summary graphs are shown in the **bottom-right panel**, displaying publication year, journal, and country information for the entire set of documents.
-These graphs can be found in different overlapping tabs, and to access each of them just click the corresponding name of the tab.
+These graphs are located in separate overlapping tabs; to view each one, simply click on the corresponding tab name.

 #### Year of publication